cyborgsage/reddit-nlp-strategy/README.md

 ## Business Understanding

 My project is about stock sentiment in social media and how to best use this unstructed information.
 I am answering the question "Are wallstreetbets comments worth mining as an information source for stock analysis?".
 I am representing an independent asset management and research firm that was contacted by an international pension and sovereign wealth fund.
 Previously, they had only been subscribed to traditional market news.
 When the GME and AMC squeezes broke the news, the fund took notice.
 They have asked me to publish research about whether the wallstreetbets subreddit is worth mining as an information source and inquired about diversifying into meme stocks.
-My goal here is to fulfill their needs efficiently and practically. **I took a two-pronged approach to NLP; training classification models with a manually labeled sample as my target, and using NLP to find the top mentioned tickers on r/wsb.
-For my supervised learning, I only focused on AMC comment data, but similar context and understanding can be applied to other memes such as GME and CLOV. **
+My goal here is to fulfill their needs efficiently and practically.
+I took a two-pronged approach to NLP in training classification models and also using NLP to find the top mentioned tickers on r/wsb.
+For my supervised learning, I focused on AMC comment data, but similar context and understanding can be applied to other memes such as GME.

 ## Data Understanding